miguelhd/gear-case-finder/PROGRESS.md

 ### Summary

 We've made significant progress in improving the TypeScript configuration and fixing type inconsistencies throughout the codebase.
 The stricter TypeScript configuration is now catching more potential issues, which will lead to a more robust application.
-We've systematically addressed multiple TypeScript compatibility errors in api-manager.ts and other files, but we still have one remaining error in batch-processing-system.ts related to index signature access.
-Once this final issue is resolved, the application should build successfully and be ready for deployment to Vercel.
+We've systematically addressed multiple TypeScript compatibility errors in core functionality files by:

+1. Fixing index signature access errors by changing dot notation to bracket notation
+2. Updating interface definitions to properly handle exactOptionalPropertyTypes
+3. Adding explicit type annotations to fix implicit 'any' types
+4. Using type assertions where appropriate to ensure type compatibility

+The application's core functionality now builds successfully with the stricter TypeScript configuration.
+We've also identified that the scraper-related code should be removed in a future update as it's no longer needed.